Marine Life Protection Act: MLPA Implementation

 After its passage in 1999, the CDFG began to implement the MLPA.
 The first attempt involved a Master Plan Team which included primarily scientific experts and governmental agencies, with little input from local stakeholders.
 This plan failed once it was brought to the public for approval, mostly because stakeholders and other members of the public were excluded from the process.
 Commercial and recreational fishers showed the most resistance, stating that MPAs produce no benefits for fisheries and objecting to the size and location of the proposed MPAs.
 In 2002, the CDFG implemented the MLPA for a second time.
 This plan involved members from the Master Plan Team, as well as seven Working Stakeholder Groups, which included governmental agency officials, recreational and commercial fishing interests, recreational divers, ocean vessel representatives, environmental interests, charter boat operators, harbormasters, and scientists/educators.
 This attempt was more successful and gained public support, but the project lost funding in 2003 due to a poor fiscal year.

 In 2004 the CDFG gained new funding from several organizations to initiate the Marine Life Protection Act Initiative.
 The Initiative divided the coast into sequential regions and assembled a Blue Ribbon Task Force on Marine Protected Areas, Science Advisory Team, and Regional Stakeholder Group to develop and evaluate the first set of MPAs in the Central Coast region.
 On April 13, 2007, after nearly three years of public meetings and proposal reviews, the Fish and Game Commission evaluated and voted on a final MPA proposal for the Central California coast.
 The commission voted on a plan to establish 29 MPAs covering approximately 204 square miles (18%) of state waters with 85 square miles (8%) designated as no-take state marine reserves.
-The network ranges from Pigeon Point in San Mateo County south to Point Conception in Santa Barbara Coun and contains several types of MPAs with varying degrees of protection.
+The network ranges from Pigeon Point in San Mateo County south to Point Conception in Santa Barbara County and contains multiple types of MPAs with varying degrees of protection.

 The Central Coast plan has received high marks for scientific effectiveness.
 Local stakeholders developed a balanced network that protects the region's best habitat, including parts of the Big Sur Coast and Monterey Bay while allowing continued access to most recreational and commercial fishing grounds.
 California's Central Coast MPAs went into effect in September 2007 and scientific baseline data has been collected over the last two years.